Rice Village

 Rice Village is a shopping district in Houston, Texas, United States.

 Rice Village is a collection of shops, restaurants and pubs, situated about a half-mile west of the center of Rice University's 300 acre campus.
 The core "Rice Village" extends over several city blocks, bounded by University Boulevard, Kirby Drive, Tangley Street, Morningside Drive, Rice Boulevard, and Greenbriar Drive, though spillover has expanded the retail area to encompass businesses as far north as Bissonnet Street.

 History

-Rice Village has been one of Houston's oldest shopping destinations since 1938.
+Rice Village began operations in 1938.
 It is an unplanned, high density hodge-podge of old and new retail stores.

 David Kaplan of Cite wrote that during the 1950s and 1960s Rice Village "filled up and prospered" but the economic boom in Greater Houston in the 1970s caused development to come elsewhere.
 He credited the influx of young families in Southgate and Southampton in Houston and the City of West University Place, beginning in the 1980s, to revitalizing Rice Village.

 In the mid-1980s Rice University began buying land in the Rice Village area.
 Scott Wise, the university's vice president for investments, stated in 1996 that Rice Village is "strategically located" and allows possible growth and flexibility.

 The first minutes of the 1994 film The Chase were filmed in the Rice Village.